 The JAST also had to perform a secondary air-defense mission, using air-to-air missiles (AAMs) to defend itself, or to protect fleet assets from airborne intruders.
 High performance was not a requirement, though of course it was desireable.
 Performance was specified to be comparable to existing F-16s and F/A-18s operating in the strike role, though any incidental improvements in performance were welcome.
 Nominal top speed was specified as Mach 1.5, or about 1,600 KPH (1,000 MPH).

-The answer to all these requirements was to develop a baseline CTOL aircraft at a base price for the USAF requirement, and variants at incrementally higher prices with the added features needed for CV or STOVL operations.
+The answer to all these requirements was to develop a CTOL aircraft at a base price for the USAF requirement, and variants at incrementally higher prices with features added for CV or STOVL operations.
 The STOVL variant was to have essentially the same performance as the other two variants.
 That was an ambitious requirement, but the DARPA STOVL studies had indicated that STOVL technology had finally matured to the point where such a thing was possible.

 The JAST concept that emerged envisioned a stealthy, single-seat aircraft, with a high degree of cockpit automation to make life easier for the pilot.
-It would accommodate sensors and avionics adequate for its mission.
 It would be fitted with an advanced radar system, working in conjunction with other electronic and infrared systems for defense and all-weather attack, but would not feature a highly optimized integration of systems in order to lower costs and preserve flexibility.

-The stealth requirement meant that JAST would be able to accommodate a small warload internally, consisting of two guided munitions and a pair of AAMs, along with a much larger warload on underwing stores pylons.
+The stealth requirement meant that JAST would be able to accommodate a small warload internally, consisting of two guided munitions and a pair of AAMs; and when required, a much larger warload on underwing stores pylons.
 The JAST would operate strictly with internal weapons during initial phases of an air campaign, allowing it to perform stealthy strikes to suppress air defenses or hit heavily defended targets, and then carry heavier external loads in later phases of a conflict.
-The JAST office referred to this operational concept as "first day stealth".BACK_TO_TOP
+The JAST office referred to this operational concept as "first-day stealth".BACK_TO_TOP

 * Major aircraft manufacturers began to consider JAST designs in 1994.
 The JAST program office issued a request for proposals in March 1996.
 A short time later, the project name was changed to "Joint Strike Fighter (JSF)" to indicate that they were working on real flying hardware, not blue-sky design concepts.
 Given that the program envisioned production runs of thousands of aircraft, there was intense interest from the US aerospace community.
 Three companies offered proposals to meet the JSF request: